Akohjesse/Retro.Mp3/README.md

 # Retro.Mp3
-An online music player/radio where I and Joel share our favorite playlists and songs
+An online music player/radio where I and <a href="https://twitter.com/AkindeJo">Jojo</a> share our favorite playlists and songs

  <img src="./images/Retro Radio - Mobile.png">